 These weekly webinars hosted by the Association of Learning Technology (ALT) started on Friday 20th March in response to queries largely from those in higher education related to copyright and online learning following the outbreak of the COVID-19 pandemic and the shift to online learning.

 The webinars are free to all and aimed at those interested in talking about copyright challenges at the current time and how we can address them.
 We have published a page full of resources and the original blog post that led to us starting this series on Copyright, Fair Dealing and Online Teaching in a time of Crisis.

-Details of the webinars are listed below.
-All webinars take place at 11-12pm BST unless otherwise stated:
+Details of the webinars in reverse chronological order are listed below.
+All webinars take place in the same Blackboard Collaborate classroom at 11-12pm BST unless otherwise stated: